Skip to main content

 client_secretClient secret (required in Authorization header or request body)

 Step 1: The client application makes a POST request to the token endpoint with the subject_token (the token to be exchanged), subject_token_type, grant_type=urn:ietf:params:oauth:grant-type:token-exchange, and optionally scope and audience.
+The audience parameter is supported and sets the aud claim on the issued token so it can only be used by the target service/API.

 Step 2: The authorization server validates: